agkozak/zsh-z/README.md

     zgen load agkozak/zsh-z

 somewhere above the line that says `zgen save`.
+Then run

+    zgen reset
+    zsh

+to refresh your init script.

 ### For [zplug](https://github.com/zplug/zplug) users